We have started planning the logistics for the hackathon. Please fill in this survey to inform us about your participation plans.

 - One week before the workshop, the challenge will be closed for new registrations.

-The organizers of LYSTO will facilitate the creation of teams of researchers from different institutions that will participate together.
-The aim is to form teams that are a good mix of researches with different expertise and experience to encourage knowledge transfer.
+The organizers of LYSTO will facilitate the creation of teams of researchers that will participate together.
 During the hackathon event that will run in parallel with the workshop, the teams can work together on joint solutions.

 All methods developed during the hackathon will be summarized in a journal publication that will be submitted to a high-impact journal.